 Inline CSS are mostly used when an single elements style has to be changed.

 Inline CSS are written directly within a tag using style attribute.

-The problem with inline CSS is maintaining webpages can be difficult, since if the styles has to changed we have to go through each element to find the CSS and change it.
+The problem with inline CSS is, maintaining webpages can be difficult, since if the styles has to be changed we have to go through each element to find the CSS and change it.

-Internal CSS is used when we have to set the styles for an single page.
+Internal CSS is used when we have to set the styles for a single page.